BupyeongHealer/class-MachineLearning/README.md

 -  #5.
 Logistic Regression for linear classification
 -  #6.
 Logistic Regression for non-linear classification
 -  #7.
 Logistic regression with Regularization
+-  #8.
+Forward Propagation in the Neural Networks